zenml-io/zenml/docs/book/introduction.md

 {% tab title="ZenML for Data Scientists" %}

-ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is immediately production-ready.
+ZenML gives data scientists the freedom to fully focus on modeling and experimentation while writing code that is production-ready from the get-go.

 **Develop Locally:** ZenML allows you to develop ML models in any environment using your favorite tools.
 This means, you can start developing locally, and